Grooming an Anxious Dog

 they’ve developed bad habits.

-Here are some tips to make grooming a positive experience for both of you.
+Here are some tips to make grooming a positive experience for you AND your dog.

 - Start out just touching or massaging your dog and praise him when he doesn’t resist.